ta-data-bcn/Project-Week-1-Build-Your-Own-Game/Kick-Off.md

 * Know everything.
 * Be your manager.
 You have to be responsible of your own tasks!

-<a name="schedule"></a>

 ## Schedule
 | Wednesday |
 |:--------:|
 * Choose your game.
 * Plan your project.
 Remember that we are providing you with a Trello [template](https://trello.com/b/pc2CNZTo/project-1-build-your-own-game).
-* Create your repository and edit the README overview.
+* Fork the repository and edit the README overview.
 You can find a [template](https://github.com/ta-data-bcn/Project-Week-1-Build-Your-Own-Game/blob/master/your-project/README.md) for your README file in this repository.
+Remember to keep the README up-to-date.
 * Once you finish, start coding!

 | Thursday |
 |:--------:|
-* Start preparing the slides for your presentation in the evening.
+* In the evening, start preparing the slides for Friday's presentation.

 | Friday|
 |:--------:|
 * Presentation time at **4PM**!
 There will be a 15-minute break during the presentations.

-<a name="presentation"></a>

 ## Presentation
 The presentation time limit is **5 minutes**!
 You will have **3 minutes** to present your project to the class and then **2 minutes** for Q&A.